useflyyer/flyyer-docs/docs/concepts.md

 ## URL anatomy

-Every Flayyer.io URL is built around this schema.
+Every FlyyerRender URL is built around this schema.
 For variables refer to [Variables](#variables) and [Complex variables](./advanced/complex-variables.md).

 * `:tenant` — is the Tenant's slug
 * `:deck` — is the Deck's slug